DillonSteyl/SCIE1000/Spotting_Errors/README.md

-A group of exercises with common errors the students may face, so they can learn to spot and fix them
+A group of exercises with common errors the students may face, so they can learn to spot and fix them.

+--This is a really good idea.